SitramSoft/HomeLab/README.md

 - Status_Traffic_Totals
 - Wireguard

+### Firewall / NAT / Outbound
+he configuration is done trough web interface in section **Firewall / NAT / Outbound**.

+Select mode **Hybrid Outbound NAT rule generation**  in **Outbound NAT Mode** section.

+- Rule for NAT anything out from firewall itself
+  - Disabled: Unchecked
+  - Do not NAT: Unchecked
+  - Interface: WAN (make one of these rules for each WAN)
+  - Protocol: any
+  - Source: This Firewall (self)
+  - Destination: any
+  - Not: Unchecked
+  - Translation Address: Interface Address
+  - Port or Range: Blank
+  - Description: NAT anything out from the firewall itself

 ### Firewall / NAT / Port Forward
 The following NAT rules have been configured in pfSense.
 The rules marked with italic are disabled.
 The rules marked with normal font are active.